X

 4. 80% of graduates should receive a “satisfactory” rating on their performance from their supervisor or program director within 12 months of their hire and/or acceptance to graduate program and/or supervised practice.

-5. 70% of students who desire to complete a graduate degree will be accepted within 12 months of graduation.
+5. 70% of graduates who desire to complete a graduate degree will be accepted within 12 months of graduation.

 Program Goal 2

-The program will encourage, motivate and support students to participate in experiences that promote lifelong learning and achieve professional goals.
+The program will encourage, motivate and support graduates to participate in experiences that promote lifelong learning and achieve professional goals.

 Program Specific Objectives

-1. At least 50% of students will attend a minimum of one local, state, or national dietetics association meeting
+1. At least 50% of graduates will attend a minimum of one local, state or national dietetics association meeting prior to program completion.

-2. At least 50% of alumni will report being adequately prepared or highly prepared to meet professional goals as a result of their DPD program
+2. At least 50% of graduates will report being adequately prepared or highly prepared to meet professional goals as a result of their DPD program.

 Specific program outcome data is available upon request.